 How to configure the two-factor plugin for Nextcloud

 After you have downloaded and installed the plugin, you will of course need an sms77 account to access your API key and top up your balance.
 Afterwards, follow the instructions for the plugin to configure sms77 as your provider.
 To do this you need to specify the API key.
-You can find this in your sms77 Account in Settings -> HTTP API.
+You can find this in your sms77 account under Developer in the API Key section by clicking on the blue pencil icon next to the corresponding access.
 To be able to send SMS, you should also top up your account balance under Finances.
 In order to avoid the risk that a code cannot be sent due to insufficient balance, we recommend that you set up an automatic recharge.
 You can find this under Finances as well.

 Pros and Cons of SMS for 2FA

 As a rule, SMS are suitable for two-factor authentication.
 However, there are also some concerns that we should not leave unmentioned.

 While the use of SMS for two-factor authentication is basically possible, it should be checked on a case-by-case basis whether this makes sense.
 In particular, the issue of security must not be ignored here.
 SMS should only be used if there are good reasons against other, safer methods.